Carole Bamford: Daylesford

 Bamford started converting the family's farms in Staffordshire and Gloucestershire to organic farming.
 This led to the opening of a farm shop and café in 2002 on the Daylesford House estate in Gloucestershire, and creation of an organic deer farm on the Wootton Lodge estate in Staffordshire.

 At a trade event in 2012, Daylesford Farmshop at online retailer Ocado was awarded 'best organic retailer'.

-Philanthropy

-In India, the Lady Bamford Charitable Trust (formed in 2000) has built schools and communities around JCB factories in Delhi, Ballabgarh, Ladhiapur and Ambi.
-Similar projects have been developed around other JCB factories.
-In South America, the Fundação Lady Bamford opened in 2009, and in the USA, The Lady Bamford Center for Early Childhood Development in Savannah, Georgia was opened in 2007.
-In June 2012 she received an International Leadership Award at the Global Green Millennium Awards.

-In the UK, Bamford works closely with NSPCC, the Soil Association and Slow Food Movement.